splynx/docs/files/en/tickets/tickets.md

 ![New ticket](createnew_ticket.png)

-* **Customer** - which customer to open the ticket for
+* **Customer / Lead** - which customer / lead to open the ticket for
 * **Assign to** - the administrator the ticket will be assigned to
-* **Subject** -  a relevant subject of the ticket, usually pertaining to the reason for opening the ticket
+* **Group** - the ticket can be filtered to a specific group of admins depending on the nature of the ticket
+* **Watchers** - the person that tracks ticket and receives notifications
+* **CC Recipients** - the field to enter CC emails in case of creating a new ticket from the admin panel
 * **Priority** - the urgency of the ticket which can be set to low, medium, high or urgent
 * **Status** - the state of the ticket currently which can be set to New, Work in Progress, Waiting for Customer, Waiting on agent, Resolved
-* **Group** - the ticket can be filtered to a specific group of admins depending on the nature of the ticket
 * **Type** - the reason for creating the ticket which can be set to Question, Problem, Incident, Feature request, Lead
+* **Subject** -  a relevant subject of the ticket, usually pertaining to the reason for opening the ticket
 * **Message** - the body of the ticket can be typed here
 * **Attachments** - used to attach files to the ticket